 If you have ADPKD, there is a one in two (50%) chance you’ll pass the altered gene to your child.
 If they inherit the altered gene, they’ll have ADPKD too.
 This is known as a ‘dominant inheritance’.

 Figure 3: Inheritance of ADPKD.

 The lower half of the diagram shows the different ways that the parents’ genes could be passed to their child.
-In the scenario on the left, the child inherits the faulty gene (purple) from the affected parent, and a normal gene from the other parent.
+In the scenario on the left, the child inherits the altered gene (purple) from the affected parent, and a normal gene from the other parent.
 This child will have ADPKD.
 In the scenario on the right, the child inherits a normal gene (green) from each parent and will not have ADPKD.

-You can read more about the genes involved in ADPKD and how you can be tested for them in our fact sheet Genetic counselling and genetic testing in ADPKD.
+You can read more about the genes involved in ADPKD and how you can be tested for them in our factsheet Genetic counselling and genetic testing in ADPKD.

 You might find the following organisations and websites useful:

 - Kidney Research UK has information on the latest research into all forms of kidney disease.